Oct 11, 2016 Latest post:

-I was diagnosed with high-risk IgG kappa multiple myeloma with 17p deletion (bone marrow cancer) in July of 2015.
-After doing a little homework, I applied for and was assigned to a clinical trial studying the efficacy of elotuzumab (defined below) in newly diagnosed, previously untreated patients.
+I was diagnosed with high-risk IgG kappa multiple myeloma (bone marrow cancer) in July of 2015.
+After doing a little homework, I applied for and was assigned to a clinical trial studying the efficacy of elotuzumab in newly diagnosed, previously untreated patients.
 My chemotherapy consisted of elotuzumab, along with the standard RVD (Revlimid, Velcade and Dexamethasone).
 After six months of heavy chemo, I took a six-week break, and began maintenance doses of the same drugs, which would theoretically continue for the rest of my life (myeloma has no cure).
 As of July, 2016 I had achieved a "complete response;" in remission from cancer.
+I went to Mayo and had a few million stem cells harvested and stored in case I needed them someday for a transplant (sometimes still referred to as a bone marrow transplant).

-In September, it became clear that the maintenance dosages were not quite doing the trick, and my immunoglobulin IgG and kappa free light chains were ramping up again.
-Since the dosages in the clinical trial are prescribed, I can't go back to the dosages that were working, unless insurance covers it, which it didn't.
-In early October, I began a regimen of carfilzomib, Revlimid and dexamethazone.
+Three months later, it became clear that the maintenance dosages were not quite doing the trick, and my immunoglobulin IgG and kappa free light chains were ramping up again.
+Since the dosages in the clinical trial are prescribed, I couldn't go back to the dosages that were working, unless insurance covered it, which it didn't.
+In early October, I began a regimen of carfilzomib (Kyprolis), lenolidamide (Revlimid) and dexamethazone.
 And lots of it.
-That was completely ineffective.
-A stem cell transplant scheduled for early November was postponed, and I was admitted to inpatient chemotherapy on 10/28 for a 96 hour infusion of Cisplatin, Doxorubicin,Cyclophosphamide, and Etoposide, with (evil) Velcade, Revlimed and Dexamethazone.
+That was completely ineffective, I felt awful, and didn't know if it was because of the disease or the treatment.
+A stem cell transplant scheduled for early November was postponed, and I was admitted for inpatient chemotherapy on 10/28 for a 96 hour infusion of Cisplatin, Doxorubicin,Cyclophosphamide, and Etoposide, with (evil) Velcade, Revlimed and Dexamethazone.
 The side effects (finally lost my hair) were significant, and a month later, I did it again (but at home -- kind of a challenge, but better than a hospital stay).
+This got me in a position to get a stem cell transplant.
+And gave me my first taste of the side effects of old-school chemotherapy.